symfony/symfony-docs/cookbook/bundles/override.rst

 Symfony loads all validation configuration files from every bundle and combines them into one validation metadata tree.
-This means you are able to add new constraints to a property, but you cannot override it.
+This means you are able to add new constraints to a property, but you cannot override them.

-To override this, the 3th party bundle needs to have configuration for :ref:`validation groups <book-validation-validation-groups>`.
+To override this, the 3rd party bundle needs to have configuration for :ref:`validation groups <book-validation-validation-groups>`.
 For instance, the FOSUserBundle has this configuration.
 To create your own validation, add the constraints to a new validation group: